carsor007/lane-finding-carnd-p1/writeup.md

     ![][output]

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+If you'd like to include images to show how the pipeline works, here is how to include an image: Put your images into the test_images folder.

 ###2.
 Identify potential shortcomings with your current pipeline